Self-Distillation of Hidden Layers for Self-Supervised Representation Learning: Experiments

 \mypara{Results.} Our results, shown in \cref{tab:main-results}, demonstrate the effectiveness of Bootleg for image classification.
 Across all model sizes, ViTs pretrained with Bootleg outperform the within-category competitors.
 This demonstrates the effectiveness of the pretraining methodology at learning to represent high-level image features.
 The largest margins ($>\!10\%$) were seen at the smallest model sizes.
-With full fine-tuning (see \iftoggle{arxiv}{\cref{s:results-ft}}{supplement}) the models are better able to align their final embeddings with the classification task so there is less variation in performance among models; frozen evaluations are more indicative of the quality of the learnt representations.
+On VTAB, our results show Bootleg models excel at representing naturalistic images (corresponding to the IN-1k pretraining domain) and specialized imagery (\eg{} satellite and medical images), but are less performant on synthetic images and counting tasks.